sargamVyas/design-patterns/Strategy-Pattern/README.md

-This contains the implementation for the Factory design pattern
+This contains the implementation for the Strategy design pattern

 ## Strategy Pattern:
 Defines a family of algorithms, encapsulates each one and make them interchangeable.